yokotech/train-ticket/doc/istio-1.1.4/tools/README.md

 If you have a change that you think might affect performance, then you can run these tests to check the affects.

-To establish a baseline, simply deploy a perf cluster using the instructions above.
+To establish a baseline, simply virtualMachineAndPod a perf cluster using the instructions above.
 Then run
 ```run_canonical_perf_tests.sh``` to establish the baseline.
 You will see output that looks like this:

 ```